joizhang/sifdnet/README.md

 ## Data Split

-See the 'split' folder for detail.
+Look up the 'split' folder for detail.

 ## Preprocessing